 Baby eggplants typically grow to only a few inches, but they look very similar to the familiar large, dark purple/glossy Globe eggplant.
-They have thinner skin and firmer, less mature flesh than the Globe eggplant, which makes them less bitter (and that’s a good thing).
+They have thinner skin and firmer, less mature flesh than the large Globe eggplant, which makes them less bitter, and that’s a good thing.

 Ok, back to what I did with these little gems.
 After several days, it finally hit me how to prepare them.
 I had a few plum tomatoes, a red pepper and plenty of garlic on hand so I decided to roast everything (including the eggplants) and top the little beauties with the roasted mixture, almost like a bruschetta.
 They were so pretty on my serving platter that my better half and I hated to eat them!
 But hunger won, and we ended up enjoying them as a meatless meal with a green salad.
 I’m sure they’d make yummy 1-2 bite appetizers too.
 After tasting one, Brendan announced “They’re as delicious as they are beautiful!”

 I’ll definitely make these again, but I’m excited to try many other flavor pairings, too.
 Like what, you ask?
 How about roasting them, removing the flesh and mixing it with some tasty ingredients like cheese and herbs then stuffing them back into their little shells?
 Maybe a quinoa, golden raisin, black bean and red pepper stuffing?
 Or how about an herbed cheese (Boursin?) with toasted pine nuts?
 A flavorful couscous?
 Olive tapenade?
 Or maybe sausage, peppers, tomato?
 Oh, the possibilities!

 BTW, here’s a shot of those gorgeous roasted tomatoes. . .they go well with just about anything 🙂

 So, if you see some baby eggplants on your next farmer’s market visit, I hope you pick some up and do some experimenting.
 It’s definitely fun (and tasty).